You may be wondering about the difference between CPA (Certified Public Accountant) and accountants in general… aren’t they the same?

 Well, yes and no.

 Every CPA is an accountant but not all accountants are CPAs.
-I like to describe CPAs as “Black Belt Accountants”, meaning that they have achieved beyond what a normal accountant does through advanced education, training, education and high ethical standard.
+I like to describe CPAs as “Black Belt Accountants”, meaning that they have achieved beyond what a normal accountant does through advanced education, training, education and high ethical standards.

 Let’s compare CPA to accountants in terms of education, experience and opportunities.

 As a CPA license holder, people have comfort in your education level simply by looking at your title.
+You can then help to educate others regarding the confusion regarding CPA vs. accountants.

 CPAs, not normal accountants, fill senior finance positions.